- 1. What is a Personal Budget?

 1. What is a Personal Budget?

-A Personal Budget is calculated following the completion and authorisation of a Support Plan, or an Education, Health and Care Plan for a young person aged 16-25 with Special Educational Needs or disabilities.
-The support plan enables the council to calculate the right amount of money needed to provide such support.
+A Personal Budget is calculated following the completion and authorisation of a care and support plan, or an Education, Health and Care Plan for a young person aged 16-25 with Special Educational Needs or disabilities.
+The care and support plan enables the council to calculate how much money is needed to provide the care and support a person needs.

 Personal Budgets are an important way of helping people get access to services that are personalised to their specific needs.
 A Personal Budget is the amount of money that can be spent on care and support.